 Richard T. Watson

 I live in Athens, Georgia, where I am a Regents Professor and the J. Rex Fuqua Distinguished Chair for Internet Strategy in the Department of MIS at the University of Georgia's Terry College of Business.
-I was for almost a decade the Research Director for the Advanced Practices Council of the Society for Information Management.

 I am one of the few people in Athens with a genuine southern accent.
 I am a true southerner I was even born in South Australia.
 I spent much of my childhood on a farm near Narembeen in Western Australia.